Discover which option makes sense, for you.

 When decisions are available for viewing in our applicant portal, we will send an email to the address provided in your application.
 If you’re admitted, and your family has provided the College Scholarship Service Financial Aid Profile (CSS Profile), you will be notified of your financial aid award details within one week of the release of your admission decision.

-February 1: Enrollment decision and tuition/housing deposit.
+February 1: Enrollment decision and tuition deposit

 Regular Decision